EccoMassimo/dotfiles/README.md

 - To create a symbolic link use this command:
 `sudo ln -s ~/Programs/PROGRAM_NAME/PROGRAM_RUN_FILE /usr/bin/SYMLINK_NAME`

+### Yay

+- Install the Yay AUR helper from git and use makepkg to built it.

 ### Browser

 - SeaMonkey - Extract tarball and run: